 Danish Specialist’s high performance grout: Now in More Than 2000 Offshore Turbines

 ITW Polymers Europe manufactures ultrahigh performance grout Ducorit® for special purposes such as offshore and onshore wind turbine foundations.
 At the end of May, the Ducorit® grout became a crucial structural component in turbine foundation no. 2000.
 This is considered a milestone for the Danish wind industry, which in later years has gained an important position in the international market.Læs mere

 Elektromarine located in the most northern part of Denmark is a company “in constant growth” as they say on their website.
 And if you look at the enormous development the company has experienced within the past 8 years the quote is absolutely true.
 The number of employees and the economy has been up going since 2001 were Elektromarine started working professionally within automation.Læs mere

-Hub North er sat i verden for at understøtte udviklingen, servicere og skabe samarbejde mellem nordjyske virksomheder, der arbejder helt eller delvist med vindenergi.
+Hub North, der er en del af House of Energy, er sat i verden for at understøtte udviklingen, servicere og skabe samarbejde mellem nordjyske virksomheder, der arbejder helt eller delvist med vindenergi.
 Vores fineste opgave er at spotte nyt udviklings- og vækstpotentiale for vores medlemmer.

 - et norddansk erhvervsnetværk

-Hub North er et norddansk netværk med målrettet profilering indenfor vindenergi.
+House of Energy er et netværk med målrettet profilering indenfor blandt andet vindenergi.
 Aktørerne er virksomheder, der producerer til vindmølleindustrien, direkte eller som underleverandører til større producenter.